Argyrochosma microphylla: Taxonomy

 The species was first described in 1869 as Pellaea microphylla by Max Kuhn, who was presenting material from the herbarium left behind by the late Georg Heinrich Mettenius.
 He used Mettenius' name for the species, which had been collected in New Mexico by Charles Wright in 1849 and had heretofore been lumped with P. pulchella.
 The rationale for the epithet microphylla, meaning "small-leaved", was not given.
 The type specimen is Wright 825 at the Herbarium Berolinense.
-Hooker & Baker, in their second edition of Synopsis Filicum (1874), treated it as P. pulchella var. microphylla.
+Hooker & Baker, in their second edition of Synopsis Filicum (1874), treated it as a variety of P. pulchella, P. pulchella var. microphylla.

 Rolla M. Tryon Jr., when finishing Charles Alfred Weatherby's revision of American Notholaena, transferred the species there under the replacement name of N. parvifolia, the name N. microphylla being preoccupied.
 He chose the epithet parvifolia, which also means "small-leaved", to reflect the meaning of the original epithet.
 While Tryon considered it impossible to reasonably subdivide Notholaena into sections based on the data available at the time, both Edwin Copeland and Weatherby himself had suggested in the 1940s that a group of ferns related to N. nivea might represent a distinct genus.
 John T. Mickel, following Copeland's opinion that Notholaena was best lumped into a broadly defined Cheilanthes, transferred the species there as C. parviflora in 1979.